Leaderboard

 4 points

-It was Theresa fucking May who personally prevented any such 'cross party strategy' by shutting them entirely out of the decision-making process, battering on with the Bunfield party alone to produce a monumental turd of a 'deal' and try to ram it down everyone else's throat multiple times.
+32. It was Theresa fucking May who personally prevented any such 'cross party strategy' by shutting them entirely out of the decision-making process, battering on with the Bunfield party alone to produce a monumental turd of a 'deal' and try to ram it down everyone else's throat multiple times.
 Just because her successor has proved even more useless doesn't mean we suddenly get to revise what happened under her premiership.
 Pish.
 It was an advisory referendum that has proven unable to be implemented in any acceptable way, given the Parliament that the people subsequently elected to handle the issue in 2017.
 If there was consensus support for one form of Brexit in the country then there would have been such a coalition in Parliament: there isn't, because there's no such 'mandate' in the country.
-Another election is by no means likely to change that fact either.4 points
+Another election is by no means likely to change that fact either.

 4 points